Kiminasium/sqlite3-mql-wrapper/README.md

 SQLite3 binding for the MQL language (both 32bit MT4 and 64bit MT5)

-The library is for the Latest 2020 MT4 and MT5 users who are using:
+The library is for the latest 2020 MT4 and MT5 users who are using:

 - https://github.com/Shmuma/sqlite3-mt4-wrapper
-    * Only for 32bit DLL and 6 years ago.
+    * Only for 32bit MT4 and 6 years ago.
 It dosen't work on MT5.
 - https://github.com/dingmaotu/mql-sqlite3
     * Unfamiliar to sqlite3-mt4-wrapper users.
-Sometimes didn't work properly.
+Sometimes dosen't work properly.

 ## Introduction